Trojanized SRBMiner 3.2.5 Package in the Wild

 Distribution vector

-miningrepositories.blog) sounds plausible, but doesn’t match any known upstream project or community repository. - Version label
+miningrepositories.blog,gitlab.com/hiveos-custom/m) sounds plausible, but doesn’t match any known upstream project or community repository.
+“Hiveos-custom” in particular is a user account, not an official Hive OS namespace — and a legitimate custom-miner repo would never rename itself to the single letterm. - Version label

 Delivery: YouTube tutorials and Discord seeding (observed)

 The trojanized tarball isn’t sitting on a random domain waiting for someone to stumble onto it.
-It was actively promoted through channels miners trust:
+It’s being actively promoted through channels miners trust, and the promotion layer is larger and more deliberate than the original 2026-04-17 advisory described.
+As of 19 April 2026 the picture is:

 What this tells us about the attacker’s playbook